Call to schedule your free assessment

-The variety in dyslexic symptoms can be confusing until you understand
+Dyslexic symptoms can be confusing until you understand

-Students and adults who fall into the broad category of "dyslexic" might struggle with reading, writing, math, attention or focus.
+Students and adults who fall into the broad category of "dyslexic" might struggle with reading, writing, math, attention, or focus.
 They experience a variety of symptoms.
 They may read fluently but not understand what they have read.
 They may skip words, make up words, or see words that aren’t there.
 They may be clumsy or they may be super athletes.
 They may be quiet and cooperative students, or they may move, interrupt, and cause problems in the classroom.

-help dyslexics use this visual-spacial talent to succeed academically.
-The Method is based on the belief that Dyslexics' academic problems are not caused by a brain deficiency.
+Dyslexics are smart, creative, and innovative.
+They have a special visual-spacial talent that can make life and learning fun and exciting.
+This is the Gift of Dyslexia.
+The procedures outlined in Ronald D. Davis’s book, The Gift of Dyslexia, help dyslexics use this visual-spatial talent to succeed academically.
+The method is based on the belief that Dyslexics' academic problems are not caused by a brain deficiency.
 Rather, they are caused by a way of thinking - an ability to perceive - a gift.

 They are talented, and they can use their talent to learn.
 The Davis program